HeracLog/HeraClog/README.md

 * 🎶 Poetry and Music, I would share my work with you, but I write REALLY sappy stuff.
 If anyone ever saw the stuff I write, I would be in a mental asylum (kinda suprised I have not been commited to one yet).
 * 🤓 Last but certainly not least, MATHS (I know mentioned it before BUT GOD I LOVE MATHS!!)

-So yeah if you ever feel like this mentally ill nerd is interesting (I know I am, thank you very much 😌), don't hesitate to hit me up and I'll explain finding optimization solutions in complex search spaces to you or yap for a few hours about greek literature 🤓!
+So yeah if you ever feel like this mentally ill nerd is interesting (I know I am, thank you very much 😌), don't hesitate to hit me up and I'll explain finding optimization solutions in complex search spaces or yap for a few hours about greek literature 🤓!

 ## Projects 👨🏻‍💻
 Almost forgot about this part 😅